Fort Bend Epicenter

 The Fort Bend Epicenter (sometimes stylized as EpiCenter) is a 230000 sqfoot multi-purpose arena and event space in the Houston suburb of Rosenberg, Texas.
-It is the home venue of LOVB Houston in LOVB Pro.
+It is one of two home venues of LOVB Houston in LOVB Pro.
 The facility comprises an 8,600-seat arena, conference rooms, a multi-purpose area, and an outdoor pavilion.
 The arena is owned by Stonehenge LLC, with ownership transferring to Fort Bend County following its bond repayment to the private firm by 2050.

 It is named for being at the geographic center of Fort Bend County.

 History

 In 2015, Fort Bend County officials began considering building an arena that could provide more events outside of downtown Houston.
 A feasibility study was conducted thereafter and ended in 2018.
 The project was unanimously approved by the Fort Bend County Commissioners Court on February 23, 2021.
 On November 15, 2021, a groundbreaking ceremony was held for the Epicenter.
 The arena opened on August 26, 2023.